matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 To better understand this page, we recommend you first read up on [account abstraction design](../developer-guides/aa.md) before diving into this tutorial.

 It is assumed that you are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [quickstart tutorial](../developer-guides/hello-world.md).
-It is also recommended to read the [introduction](../developer-guides/contracts/system-contracts.md) to the system contracts.
+It is also recommended to read the [introduction to the system contracts](../developer-guides/contracts/system-contracts.md) .

 ## Installing dependencies